-As a correlation of our theory, there exists an optimal context length that increases with dataset size in pretraining process.
-This is validated in Section \ref{sec: Optimal Context Length on LMs} and Section \ref{subsection: synthetic dataset point 3}.
-We hope our work may provide insight for future work about long context Language Models, or about Physics for Language Models.
+As a corollary of our theory, an optimal context length exists and increases with dataset size in pretraining; this is validated in Section \ref{sec: Optimal Context Length on LMs}.
+For downstream tasks such as document QA over long documents, we also observe an optimal context length that increases with task context-length requirements for a fixed model, as shown in Section~\ref{sec: Optimal Context Length on LMs} and Appendix~\ref{app: downstream task}.
+We hope our work provides useful insight for future work on long-context language models and on the broader physics of language models.